linuxha/sbc09/README.md

 # 6809 Simulator/Emulator
 =======================

-sbc09 stands for Lennart Benschop 6809 Single Board Computer.
+Sbc09 stands for Lennart Benschop's 6809 Single Board Computer.
-It contains a assembler and simulator for the Motorola M6809 processor.
+It contains an assembler and simulator for the Motorola M6809 processor.

-copyleft (c) 1994-2018 by the sbc09 team, see AUTHORS for more details.
+Copyleft (c) 1994-2018 by the sbc09 team, see AUTHORS for more details.
 license: GNU General Public License version 2, see LICENSE for more details.

 Forum thread: http://archive.worldofdragon.org/phpBB3/viewtopic.php?f=8&t=4880

 Project: https://github.com/6809/sbc09

 Grant's Simple 6809 SBC: http://searle.hostei.com/grant/6809/Simple6809.html

 For the usage of the assembler a09 and 6809 single board system v09